bevyengine/bevy-website/content/learn/book/control-flow/states.md

 [`DespawnOnEnter`]: https://docs.rs/bevy/latest/bevy/prelude/struct.DespawnOnEnter.html
 [`DespawnWhen`]: https://docs.rs/bevy/latest/bevy/prelude/struct.DespawnWhen.html

-## SubStates: States Within States
+## Substates: States Within States

 For our arcade game, the `GameState::Playing` state is actually more complex than it appears.
 When a level starts, the action doesn't begin immediately - instead there is a brief interval where we display an animation of the ship arriving, or "warping in".